Exchangeability and randomness for infinite and finite sequences: Finite sequences of observations

 Another equivalent definition of $m$ is given by Kolmogorov in \cite[Sect.~2]{Kolmogorov:1968-local} in terms of his notion of complexity (and Martin-L\"of proves the equivalence in \cite[Sect.~5]{Martin-Lof:1966}).
 A binary sequence $x$ is called a \emph{Bernoulli sequence} if $m(x)$ is small; this is an informal notion, but we can prove mathematical results about the function $m$ (albeit only with the $O(1)$ accuracy).

 Replacing the assumption of exchangeability by that of randomness, we get a function that we denote by $\mR$ instead of $m$.
-(A natural notation for $m$ in view of our notations $\UXP$ and $\UXE$ would be $\mX$, but $m$ is what Martin-L\"of used in \cite[Sect.~5]{Martin-Lof:1966}.)
+(A natural notation for $m$ in view of our notations $\UXP$ and $\UXE$ would have been $\mX$, but $m$ is what Martin-L\"of used in \cite[Sect.~5]{Martin-Lof:1966}.)

 These definitions can be adapted verbatim to the case where the observation space $\mathbf{Z}$ is $\{1,2,\dots\}$ rather than $\{0,1\}$.
 In this case the example in Sect.~\ref{subsec:batch} demonstrating \eqref{eq:Stirling} shows that there are sequences $x_N\in\mathbf{Z}^N$, $N=1,2,\dots$, such that